CADindustries/studicad-docs/docs/source/docs/all_docs/Toolcad_docs/Toolcad_about/index.rst

 - Random for *Order Board Page* and *Shelf Page* is better now.
 - Input boxes changed.
 - Other small changes and fixes.

+*Toolcad 22.0.0.9* change list:

+- Loading is a bit faster.
+- Some bug fixes.